 To turn on Accessibility, tap it.
-In the list of accessibility services tap 1Password and turn it on.
+In the list of accessibility services, tap 1Password and turn it on.
 Tap OK, then tap to go back.

 If your Android device doesn’t support Direct Boot, turning on any accessibility service disables device encryption, but you can enable device encryption again.
 Learn how to encrypt your Android device

 To fill or save a password, visit a website or open an app you want to sign in to, then follow these steps.

 Fill a login

 - Tap the Login item you want to fill.
 If there are no matches, tap Search 1Password.

 - Sign in to your account.

 Every Android app has a unique application ID.
 If a Login item doesn’t include an application ID that matches the app where you’re trying to fill it, 1Password will warn you.
 To create a Login that includes the application ID, save the Login using Autofill.